 13. Rent your own electric boat and sail through Gothenburg

 If you are keen to discover Gothenburg’s waterways on your own, and also steer yourself, you can rent an electric boat with Let’s boat.
-The rental is easily done on their website and the boats are then picked up at Brunnsparken in central Gothenburg.
+The rental is easily done on their website and the boats are then picked up at the square Brunnsparken in central Gothenburg.
 No license or driver’s license is needed to rent the boat and you can be as many as 12 people.

 14. The Museum of World Culture’s playful exhibitions